 Closely associated with baseball and the American culture, the hot dog increases in popularity during the summer months.
 In fact, Americans eat on average 60 hot dogs per year.
-This year National Hot Dog Day is Wednesday, July 18th, smack in the middle of summer.
-If you didn't get your fill of franks on the 4th of July here is a little list of where you can bite down on hot dogs in Daytona Beach.
+This year National Hot Dog Day is Wednesday, July 17th, smack in the middle of summer.
+If you don't get your fill of franks on the 4th of July here is a little list of where you can bite down on hot dogs in Daytona Beach.

 Simply called the Dog Hut, the Ormond Beach eatery provides flavorful franks at great prices.
 The menu hosts a lengthy list of hot dogs (regular and footlong), burgers, and beer.
 Open daily from 11am-5pm the Dog Hut adjusts their hours in the winter months when beach visits are minimal.